nathanpitman/Personal-Website/src/content/posts/2026-03-15-back-from-the-dead-resurrecting-nathanpitman-dot-com-after-a-decade-in-the-dark.md

 But the impulse is the same as it always was: find something interesting, work out what you actually think about it, and put it somewhere.

 That’s what a personal blog is for.
-It’s good to have one again.
+It’s good to be back.

 *The full technical record of how this site was rebuilt lives in [replit.md](https://github.com/nathanpitman/Personal-Website/blob/main/replit.md) in the project repository.
 If you’re thinking about doing something similar with your own lost site, it’s worth a read — and [the Wayback Machine is worth a donation](https://archive.org/donate).*